Defend a challenge or a claim

 Time limit

 You have 30 clear days from the day on which the statement of claim was served on you to file a statement of defence.
-You need to serve the statement of defence on the plaintiff/s as soon as practicable.
+You need to serve the statement of defence on the plaintiff/s as soon as possible.

 Find Form 4 and a completed example of a statement of defence on our forms and fees page.